localstack/localstack-extensions/README.md

     """

     namespace: str = "localstack.extensions"
+    """The namespace of all basic localstack extensions."""

-    name: str # needs to be set by the subclass
+    name: str
+    """The unique name of the extension set by the implementing class."""

     def on_extension_load(self):
         """